webplatform/docs/css/properties/break-after/index.md

 |Description=Default.
 A page break or column break is determined  by the flow of content.
 }}{{CSS Property Value
 |Data Type=always
-|Description=A page break is inserted (forced) after the content block.
+|Description=A page/column/region break is inserted (forced) after the content block.
 }}{{CSS Property Value
 |Data Type=avoid
-|Description=A page break or column break is not allowed after the content block.
+|Description=A page/column/region break is not allowed after the content block.
 }}{{CSS Property Value
 |Data Type=left
 |Description=A page break is inserted (forced) after the content block such that the flow of content continues in the first column of the "left" page that immediately follows the current page (according to the paging format of the document).